-Cobh Ireland, formerly known as Queenstown from 1849 to 1920, was the final stop and last port of call before setting sail for New York.
+Cobh, formerly known as Queenstown from 1849 to 1920, was the final stop and last port of call before setting sail for New York.
 We all know how that story ends.
 Of the 2,400 plus passengers on the Titanic, only 123 of them were from Cobh.

 You can also walk the Titanic Trail which takes you through the streets and buildings that the final passengers walked onto the pier that took them to their final days.

-Before coming to Cobh Ireland, we thought Alcatraz was the only prison island.
-Little did we know there are quite a few around the world as Smithsonian Magazine points out and they didn’t even include Spike Island in Cobh.
+Before coming to Cobh, Ireland, we thought Alcatraz was the only prison island.
+Little did we know there are quite a few around the world, as Smithsonian Magazine points out, and they didn’t even include Spike Island in Cobh.
 That leaves us wondering how many there actually are!

-The island wasn’t always a prison, it started out as a monastic settlement in the 7th century.
+The island wasn’t always a prison.
+It started out as a monastic settlement in the 7th century.
 The island was used by smugglers, turned into a place of defense with Fort Mitchell, then finally turned into a prison.
 Spike Island was a successful home to all of these thanks to its strategic placement in the harbor.

 Now a tourist attraction for those interested in the prison years of Spike Island, visitors can explore the grounds and learn about the history of some of their famous inmates as well as the big uprising that took place here.
 There are interactive movies and exhibits as well as stories from some of the famous people who once were kept here.

-The island was used to send serious criminals and convicts including any rebels from the IRA during the Irish War of Independence.
+The island was used to send serious criminals and convicts, including any rebels from the IRA during the Irish War of Independence.

 For anyone visiting Cobh Ireland, be sure to block out 3 hours to visit Spike Island, it has won awards and has tons of great reviews.